weihj1999/autootc/README.md

 And you are also welcome to share your practice, so we can help more and more.

+Structure
+beginner - examples for the beginer to understand terrafrom, and operation OTC with terraform.

 Contact:
 Hongjin WEI, weihongjin@huawei.com